sunxb95/MNIST-Graph-Neural-Network-PyTorch/README.md

 `python gnn_mnist.py`

-To use a learned edg
+To use a learned edge ma